Dr. Derfogail Delcassian

 As part of the Royal Society Science in Parliament scheme, in 2017 I was selected to represent scientists in the UK and head to Parliament.
 There, I worked with members of the Department of Health to explore policy making opportunities, based on integrating scientific evidence into policy.

-ATREUM National Conference Chair 2017
+ATREUM National Conference

 In 2017 I chaired a UK national conference, ATREUM focused on addressing barriers to research translation in the UK.
 We gathered early career researchers from across the UK to generate recommendations on academic translation.
 We published two policy response documents to provide metrics and shared our findings with the UK Government.